 SSE is co-designing up to four Core Units that bring together highly-motivated student entrepreneurs enrolled at member institutions to form cross-institutional, cross-disciplinary groups.
 Student entrepreneurs come from a diverse range of backgrounds, disciplines and locations.

-Core Units aim to engage the interdisciplinary cohort through experiential learning (including peer learning) and access to the SSE partner network of industry, startup community, past student entrepreneurs and other contributors.
+The aim of this signature SSE activity is to engage the interdisciplinary cohort through experiential learning (incl. peer learning) and access to the SSE partner network of industry, startup community, past student entrepreneurs and other contributors.

-An example of the modules for Core Units that compliment member’s entrepreneurship and innovations curriculum will include:
+An example of the modules for Core Units that complement member’s entrepreneurship and innovations curriculum will include:

 - Entrepreneurial ecosystems and stakeholder mapping

 - Incubators, accelerators and co-working spaces

 - Communicating with emerging technologies

 - User experience and product development

 Entrepreneurial learning is best achieved through action/doing in relation to relevant and challenging tasks, collaboration, self-reflection and through assessment.